Ralph Peer: Career

 In his autobiography, Nathaniel Shilkret, Manager of the Victor Talking Machine Company's Foreign Department from about 1920 through 1926 and then Director of Light Music until 1933, notes that about a year after he hired Peer, Peer asked for a raise, which Shilkret approved.
 Shilkret comments on Peer's business acumen in making a very profitable trade for this raise: "[Victor executive] Walter Clark met Peer, who sold Clark an idea.
 No raise, but a royalty of one cent per record side that he would divide with the artist....
 When I heard of this I was stunned.
-No one on the musical staff had been offered royalty for his arrangements or compositions, and here was a man collecting royalties with other men's compositions!"
+No one on the musical staff had been offered royalty for his arrangements or compositions, and here was a man collecting royalties with other men's compositions!”
+Peer was making $1 million/year in royalties at a time when the average American made $700 a year.
+By the 1930s, Peer helped pioneer the business arrangement where artists would get a share of the royalties from the copyright of their work as well as from record sales.

 Peer went on to publish and record other country and jazz artists and songs through his company Southern Music Publishing Company.
 Fats Waller, Jelly Roll Morton, Louis Armstrong, and Count Basie were on Southern's roster.
 Then into popular music with songs such as Hoagy Carmichael and Stuart Gorrell's "Georgia On My Mind".

 The company became influential in the 1930s, and success came through Peer's introducing Central American music to the world.
 In 1940, there was a major development when a dispute between the copyright organization American Society of Composers, Authors and Publishers (ASCAP) and US radio stations led to the inauguration of the rival Broadcast Music Incorporated (BMI).
 BMI supported music by blues, country and hillbilly artists, and Peer, through his Peer-International company, soon contributed a major part of BMI's catalogue.

+Of the songs in Harry Smith’s Anthology of American Folk Music (1952), one third of the pre-war recordings deemed significant were done by Peer.
+He attributed the beginning of the modern folk era as 1923 when Peer went to Atlanta.

 During and after World War II Peer published songs such as "Deep in the Heart of Texas" and "You Are My Sunshine" (sung by Jimmie Davis, covered by Bing Crosby and many others), "Humpty Dumpty Heart" (Glenn Miller), "You're Nobody till Somebody Loves You" (Russ Morgan), "The Three Caballeros" (Andrews Sisters), "Say A Prayer For The Boys Over There" (Deanna Durbin), "I Should Care", and "The Coffee Song" (both Frank Sinatra).
 In 1945, he published Jean Villard and Bert Reisfeld's composition "Les trois cloches" ("The Three Bells"), which was recorded by The Browns.